fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 * the UI Options own CSS files, and
 * the main Infusion JavaScript file, `infusion_custom.js`.

-In the header of your file, link to the FSS CSS files with `<link>` tags (you may have to adjust the paths to reflect where you've saved the Infusion package).
+In the header of your file, link to the CSS files with `<link>` tags (you may have to adjust the paths to reflect where you've saved the Infusion package).

 ```html
 <!-- Required CSS files -->